bencline1/Allpix_GaAs/doc/usermanual/getting_started.md

     indicating the unit.
 The list of base units is shown in the table.

-If no units are specified, values will always be interpreted in the base units of the framework.
+==If no units are specified, values will always be interpreted in the base units of the framework.
 In some cases this can lead to unexpected results.
 E.g. specifying a bias voltage as `bias_voltage = 50` results in an applied voltage of .
-Therefore it is strongly recommended to always specify units in the configuration files.
+Therefore it is strongly recommended to always specify units in the configuration files.==

 The internal base units of the framework are not chosen for user convenience but for maximum precision of the calculations and in order